Welcome to the Chairperson's Toolkit Help Section!

 Fair History and Account Balance

 Fair History will show your school‘s profits and rewards earned from recent Book Fairs.
-Each Fair is listed by date, with the Total Fair Sales (less sales tax where applicable), how you selected your profit, and your rewards and bonuses earned.
+Each Fair is listed by date, with the Total Fair Sales (less sales tax where applicable), how you selected your profit, and your rewards earned.

 Fair History will be updated in the Toolkit after we receive your final Fair payment.
 If you accepted your Certificate of Agreement in the Toolkit, or if you completed your Financial Form in the Toolkit, they will display as well.